Health Care Services Review FAQs

 Q. Do Pennsylvania providers require pre-approval from the bureau on a claim?

 A. There is no pre-authorization process in the Workers' Compensation Act.
-A provider may seek a prospective utilization review on a treatment.
+However, prospective utilization review on a treatment may be requested on behalf of the employer, insurer, or employee when questions arise about proposed treatment.

 Q. What if the employer refuses to give me their workers' compensation insurance information?

-A. Access WCAIS and in the Search Questions Repository of the Customer Service feature, you may click on the hyperlink for Submit a Ticket and ask for help from Bureau staff.
+A. You can look up who an employer is insured by using the bureau’s Workers’ Compensation Search Form found on the BWC website.
+If you still are unable to determine who the correct insurer is, you may access WCAIS and in the Search Questions Repository of the Customer Service feature, you may click on the hyperlink for Submit a Ticket and ask for help from Bureau staff.

 Q. What if I still cannot determine the name of the employer's workers' compensation insurance carrier?